coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 	mdssdiff -P project_id -cl -r localdir -p $USER/remotedir
 ```

-More infomration on the NCI tape system and mdss is available from the [CMS wiki](http://climate-cms.wikis.unsw.edu.au/Archiving_data).
+More information on the NCI tape system and mdss is available from the [CMS wiki](http://climate-cms.wikis.unsw.edu.au/Archiving_data).